jcshott/cs_fundamentals/c_lessons/memory_management/README.md

 ### Exercise:
+Practice memory management concepts:
+ - Passing variables by reference rather than value.
+ - Using heap with `malloc()`
+ - Using call stack/local variables

+ *******

 Write a series of programs which takes two numbers and runs a calculation on them.

-The main function should call another function to do the calculation, and should pass in the arguments by point (reference, not value).
+The `main` function should call another function to do the calculation, and should pass in the arguments by pointer (reference, not value).
 - add
 - subtract
 - multiply